What is a laparoscopic Oophorectomy Procedure (ovary removal surgery)?

 An Oopherectomy Procedure involves one large incision in the lower abdomen.
 The surgeon will expose the pelvic organs and remove the ovaries and any other tissue through the incision.

-In this procedure, the surgeon makes 3-4 tiny incisions in your abdomen, and inserts a slender, flexible camera to guide the surgery.
+In this procedure, the surgeon makes 3-4 tiny incisions in your abdomen and inserts a slender, flexible camera to guide the surgery.
 The ovaries will be removed through the small incisions.
 Laparoscopic surgeries are less painful, and typically have shorter recovery times than open surgeries.
 However, they are not recommended for every patient.
 In some cases, the surgeon may start a laparoscopy, only to find that the procedure must be completed abdominally.

-Robotic-assisted laparoscopic oopherectomy Procedure
+Robotic-assisted laparoscopic oophorectomy Procedure

 This procedure is much the same as a laparoscopic oophorectomy, except the surgery is performed through a robotic assistant, operated by the surgeon with a hand controller.

-As soon as you are able, nursing staff will assist you in getting up and moving around after your surgery.
+As soon as you are able, the nursing staff will assist you in getting up and moving around after your surgery.
 This is to increase blood flow to your legs and prevent clotting.
 At any time during your recovery, you should call your doctor if you experience any signs of infection, such as fever or chills.

-For an abdominal surgery, you should be able to return to your normal activities after about 6 weeks.
+For abdominal surgery, you should be able to return to your normal activities after about 6 weeks.
 For laparoscopic surgeries, many patients experience a full recovery within 2-3 weeks.